MS Roald Amundsen

 Hurtigruten new expedition cruise ship (aft view)

-Scanship is the supplier of ship's cleaning systems - food waste processing, garbage handling, wastewater treatment plants.
-The ship has "Jets Vacuum" systems (for toilets and wastewater collecting).
-Scanship's blackwater purification system is IMO Marpol certified.
+Scanship supplies the ship’s cleaning systems, including food waste processing, garbage handling, and wastewater treatment plants.
+The ship features “Jets Vacuum” systems for toilets and wastewater collection.
+Scanship’s blackwater purification system is IMO MARPOL certified.

-Hurtigruten newbuilds also feature underwater drones (ROV / remotely operated underwater vehicle) developed by Blueye Robotics (Norway).
-Each drone weights 7 kg and has 4 thrusters for propulsion.
-The ROV also features a wide-angle video camera (Blueye Pioneer) designed to work in limited-light conditions.
-It streams true-color live images to the ship's TV screens, to all cabin TVs and also to the digital diving masks of the passengers cruising on the ship's Zodiac boats.
-The ship's fully electric propulsion includes two Azipull thrusters (powered by a permanent magnet motor) plus two tunnel thrusters.
-The permanent magnet motor delivers high efficiency at various speeds.
+Hurtigruten’s newbuilds are also equipped with underwater drones (ROVs – remotely operated vehicles) developed by Blueye Robotics (Norway).
+Each drone weighs 7 kg and has four thrusters for propulsion.
+The ROV features a wide-angle video camera (Blueye Pioneer) designed for low-light environments and streams true-color live images to the ship’s TV screens, all cabin TVs, and the digital diving masks used by passengers cruising in the ship’s Zodiac boats.
+The ship’s fully electric propulsion system includes two Azipull thrusters (powered by a permanent magnet motor) and two tunnel thrusters.
+The permanent magnet motor delivers high efficiency at varying speeds.

 new Hurtigruten ships powerplant and propulsion system

-In November 2018, Hurtigruten announced its fleet will be powered with LBG (liquified biogas) produced mainly from dead fish using organic-waste recycling methods.
-LBG will be sourced from Norway and other Northern European countries with large fisheries and forestry industries producing large volumes of organic waste.
-By 2021, the company plans to have six ships powered by a combination of LBG, LNG and batteries.
-The project (budgeted USD 850 million) will result in creating the world's greenest cruise brand.
+In November 2018, Hurtigruten announced that its fleet will be powered by LBG (liquified biogas), produced mainly from dead fish using organic-waste recycling methods.
+LBG will be sourced from Norway and other Northern European countries with large fisheries and forestry industries producing significant amounts of organic waste.
+By 2021, the company aimed to have six ships powered by a combination of LBG, LNG, and batteries.
+The project (budgeted at USD 850 million) will create the world’s greenest cruise brand.

-In 2019, Roald Amundsen became Hurtigruten's first vessel to complete a Northwest Passage Cruise (August 20 through September 10) from Kangerlussuaq (Greenland) to Nome (Alaska).
-The 21-day voyage included 7645 km of sea navigation.
+In 2019, Roald Amundsen became Hurtigruten’s first vessel to complete a Northwest Passage cruise (August 20 through September 10) from Kangerlussuaq, Greenland, to Nome, Alaska.
+The 21-day voyage covered 7,645 km of sea navigation.

-For 2023 (departing August 18) Hurtigruten planned for MS Roald Amundsen the company's first Northwest Passage cruise.
-The 26-day itinerary (themed "The Northwest Passage - In the Wake of the Great Explorers") starts from Alaska, passes through Bering Strait, Chukchi Sea, Beaufort Sea, Amundsen Gulf (NWT Canada) and ends in Halifax NS.
-Ports of call include Vancouver BC, Nome AK, Ilulissat Greenland, Sisimiut Greenland, Red Bay NL, Corner Brook NL, Halifax.
+For 2023 (departing August 18), Hurtigruten planned MS Roald Amundsen’s first company-operated Northwest Passage cruise.
+The 26-day itinerary (themed “The Northwest Passage – In the Wake of the Great Explorers”) begins in Alaska, sails through the Bering Strait, Chukchi Sea, Beaufort Sea, and Amundsen Gulf (NWT Canada), and ends in Halifax, NS.
+Ports of call include Vancouver BC, Nome AK, Ilulissat, Greenland, Sisimiut, Greenland, Red Bay NL, Corner Brook NL, and Halifax.